jungaretti/playground/test-issue.md

 assignees: ''
 ---

 This is a test issue created by an action.
+Only one test issue should be created.